 An interesting instance of this was the 1978 Superman.
 The film starred Christopher Reeves as the titular character.
 It co-starred Margot Kidder as Lois Lane.
 Neither of them was credited before the title.

-Brando was a screen legend.
-He had not long ago come off his iconic role as Vito Corleone, His calculated box office draw, along with his negotiating power put him above everyone else.
+Obviously, Brando was a screen legend.
+He had not long ago come off his iconic role as Vito Corleone.
+His calculated box office draw, along with his negotiating power put him above everyone else.

-Compare this to the modern advertising of a film, where the brand of a superhero character far outweighs the importance of any actor playing him.
-Times change.
+Compare this to modern advertising of a film, where the brand of a superhero character far outweighs any actor playing him.

 Typically 2-3 other actors will be named after the title in the billing block.
 Rarely any more than that.
 They are listed in alphabetical order or negotiated order.